WallarooLabs/wally/testing/performance/WALLAROO_PERFORMANCE_TESTING_GUIDE.md

   -f ~/wallaroo/testing/data/market_spread/nbbo/350-symbols_nbbo-fixish.msg \
   --ponythreads=1 --ponypinasio --ponynoblock
 ```
-- `numactl -- -C 2,17`: this command tells `numactl` to execute the following command only on the CPUs provided to `-C`. `2` is used in this case because we want to use 1 ponythread and we're assuming Giles Receiver is on `1`. `,17` is used for the Pony ASIO thread because we're using `--ponypinasio`.
+- `numactl -- -C 2,17`: this command tells `numactl` to execute the following command only on the CPUs provided to `-C`. `2` is used in this case because we want to use 1 ponythread and we're assuming Data Receiver is on `1`. `,17` is used for the Pony ASIO thread because we're using `--ponypinasio`.
 The initial number provided to `numactl` should not clash with a running process started using `numactl`.

 `-m 10000000000`: We send in a large amount of total messages to avoid the senders dying on us before testing is complete.